Heaters Heaters — Pool Heating in Orlando October - Do You Need It?

 Energy Costs

 Heating costs in October are moderate compared to winter months.
-Gas heating typically costs $3-6 per hour of operation, while heat pumps cost $1-3 per hour.
+Gas heating costs vary based on local utility rates and heater size, while heat pumps generally cost less to operate but actual costs depend on efficiency ratings and local electricity rates.
 Since October's starting water temperature is relatively warm, you're not fighting extremely cold conditions.

 Usage Patterns